Jbrich95/scePrecip/README.md

           <li> `coords`: a `d` by `2` matrix of long/lat coordinates.
 The `i`-th row should correspond to the long/lat coordinates for the location that observes the time series in the `i`-th row of `Data`.</li></ul>

 <ol>
-  <li> `MarginalAnalysis/` - Scripts in this directory are used to fit the marginal model described in Section 2.1 and 4.2 of the paper.<ol>
+  <li> `MarginalAnalysis` - Scripts in this directory are used to fit the marginal model described in Section 2.1 and 4.2 of the paper.<ol>
 <li> `GAM_fit.R` - Marginal GPD, quantile and logistic GAM fits</li>
 <li> `marginal_transform.R` - Transforms data to Laplace margins</li></ol>
 </li>